 Conclusion

-Hence, is WhatsApp social media?
+Hence, is WhatsApp a social media?
 It can be understood to some extent as a social network since it includes group communication, status updates, and a kind of content broadcasting, but it is still primarily a messaging application designed for the safe exchange of messages.
 WhatsApp can be classified as a messaging application, but at the same time, it incorporates elements of social networking services.

 Finally, it is possible to conclude that the definition of WhatsApp as social media may depend on how the term ‘social media’ is defined.
 Nonetheless, it is impossible to underestimate the importance of WhatsApp as one of the most popular apps for communication and connection in the digital world.